Gaia Pope death: Teen's mental health a factor, inquest concludes

 It concluded that a failure to provide follow-up care after she was discharged from hospital weeks before she went missing may also have been a factor in causing her death.

+Following the hearing, Miss Pope's family's said that had she received appropriate care and been "treated with kindness and dignity" she would still be alive.

-Miss Pope had been diagnosed with post-traumatic stress disorder after revealing she had been drugged and raped by a man when she was 16.
+The inquest had heard she was diagnosed with post-traumatic stress disorder after revealing she had been drugged and raped by a man when she was 16.

 But relatives told the inquest she felt police did not believe her when she reported it and that pursuing any complaint would have been traumatic.